UlrikeSch/Semantic_Coder/README.md

-# More information about the structure of WordNet Files
+# More information about the structure of WordNet files

 Any text marked as a quote has been directly copied from the wordnet.princeton.edu website (source given below each paragraph).